Jesterhearts/hop-hash/benches/README.md

 - SipHash hasher
 - Value-type is a String of length 20, generated randomly + a u64.
 The String is used as the key for hashing and comparisons.
-  - The benchmark suite does include large/small value types, but these are not shown here for brevity.
+  - The benchmark suite does include large/small value types, but those charts are not shown here for brevity.
 In general, the _relative_ performance of Hop-hash decreases for small value types, and increases for large value types.